Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ```markdown
 python CountWords_Entity.py Kore.txt inputList_entity
 ```
-for the ``entity model``. ``Kore.txt`` is the Kore dataset in the corresponding language and the second argument is the ``input corpus``.
-The fuctionality is quite simple: For each entity from the Kore datatset the number of occurence is calculated and printed as output.
-The results can be seen in the [excel sheets](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/Results/FrequencyWords).
+for the ``entity model``. ``Kore.txt`` is the KORE dataset in the corresponding language and the second argument is the ``input corpus``.
+The fuctionality is simple: For each entity from the KORE datatset the number of occurences is calculated and printed as output.
+The results can be seen in the [excel files](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/tree/master/Results/FrequencyWords).

 ### Qualitative examination